Joran van der Sloot: Confession and retraction

-Van der Sloot reportedly stated that he was stoned on marijuana at the time.
+Van der Sloot reportedly stated that he was high on marijuana at the time.
 A detective linked to the case said that Van der Sloot considered getting rid of the body in a suitcase, but decided against it because he would have been stopped at the front desk.
-He then reportedly drank espresso and took amphetamines to counter fatigue before fleeing.
+He then reportedly drank espresso and took amphetamines to counter fatigue before fleeing the hotel.

 Criminal police chief Cesar Guardia said Van der Sloot "let slip that he knew the place" where Holloway's body is buried.
 Guardia stated that the interrogation was limited to their case in Peru, which he considered "practically closed", and that questions about Holloway's disappearance were avoided.
-Guardia said that the confession contains lies because Van der Sloot's "toxicological report shows no signs that he had ingested any kind of drug." (felonies committed under the influence of drugs can gain leniency in Peruvian courts).
+Guardia said that the confession contains lies because Van der Sloot's "toxicological report shows no signs that he had ingested any kind of drug."
+Felonies committed under the influence of drugs can gain leniency in Peruvian courts.

 Guardia said that the motive for the crime was robbery.
 Van der Sloot reportedly offered a different motive for killing Flores, stating that he "feared that she would go to the police".
-On 14 June, Peruvian authorities released written transcripts of Van der Sloot's alleged confession.
+On June 14, Peruvian authorities released written transcripts of Van der Sloot's alleged confession.
 His mother Anita expressed concern that her son's confession might have been coerced.
-According to Van der Sloot's former attorney Luz Maria Romero Chinchay, his mother advised him not to make any statements or sign anything, but it was too late.
+According to Van der Sloot's former attorney, his mother advised him not to make any statements or sign anything, but it was too late.

 Van der Sloot later retracted this confession in a prison cell interview with De Telegraaf, claiming that he had been coerced and "tricked" by police with a promise to be transferred to the Netherlands.
 He stated that at the time he signed the confession documents, he did not understand the content as it was in Spanish.
 He was quoted: "In my blind panic, I signed everything, but didn't even know what it said."
-Van der Sloot said that he was lured to Peru and framed by another gambler, named Elton Garcia, who he claimed was working undercover for the FBI.
-Van der Sloot's attorney Maximo Alonso Altez Navarro stated his intention to resign because the case "created many problems" for him.
-He had been threatened and harassed for taking the case, and Van der Sloot's family was unable to afford his legal expenses.
-However, Navarro stayed on to file a motion to void the confession on the grounds that his client was not properly represented during his interrogation.
-On 25 June, Superior Court Judge Wilder Casique Alvizuri rejected the motion, noting that Van der Sloot was represented by a state-appointed lawyer and provided a translator by the Dutch embassy.
-Navarro said that Van der Sloot was as "depressed" as anyone in prison would be.
+Van der Sloot said that he was lured to Peru and framed by another gambler named Elton Garcia, whom he claimed was working undercover for the FBI.

+Van der Sloot's attorney, Maximo Alonso Altez Navarro, stated his intention to resign from the case because representing Van der Sloot "created many problems" for him.
+He had been threatened and harassed for taking the case, and Van der Sloot's family was unable to afford his legal fees.
+Navarro stayed on to file a motion to void the confession, on the grounds that his client was not properly represented during his interrogation.
+On June 25, Superior Court Judge Wilder Casique Alvizuri rejected the motion, noting that Van der Sloot had been represented by a state-appointed lawyer and provided a translator by the Dutch embassy prior to his confession.
+Navarro commented that Van der Sloot was as "depressed" as anyone in prison would be.